Back to Rent vs Buy Hub

 Prevailing mortgage rate

-Kansas City averages 3 to 4 year break-even.
-St. Louis city can reach break-even in 2 to 3 years.
-St. Louis County suburbs average 4 to 5 years.
+Kansas City suburbs average 3 to 4 year break-even.
+St. Louis city appreciation neighborhoods reach 2 to 3 years.
+St. Louis County suburbs run 4 to 5 years.
+Springfield and Columbia average 2 to 4 years.

 MHDC buyer assistance programs